 How to Use the Womanizer Starlet

 Press the single round button for 2 seconds to switch on the Womanizer Starlet.
 It’ll start on the soft setting.
-Apply the silicone head to your clitoris (or other body part, like nipple or a small area of a penis).
+Apply the silicone head to your clitoris (or other body parts, like a nipple or a small area of a penis).
 If you’re using this clitorally, you’ll want to place it so that the cup of the head rests over your clitoris (if your clitoris can tuck inside, that’s even better).
-If you want to increase intensity, press the button again.
+If you want to increase the intensity, press the button again.
 To turn it off, press the button for 2 seconds.

 Including the first soft setting, there are 4 intensity levels.
 There are no patterns.

 To charge your Womanizer Starlet, lift up the flat rectangular flap to expose the charging hole.
-Insert the USB (included) and plug into your computer or a USB wall adaptor.
+Insert the USB (included) and plug it into your computer or a USB wall adaptor.
 A light will flash while charging; once it’s fully charged, the light will be a solid red.

 I quite like the packaging with this model.
 It’s fresh, sleek, and minimalist.
 The Womanizer Starlet comes in a simple white and clear plastic case.
 Inside, you receive the Starlet, a multi-lingual instruction booklet, and the USB charging cord.
 There is no storage pouch included.